 UPDATE!

 So apparently becoming aware of the fact that I am very good at losing stuff hasnt actually stopped me from losing anything, so there are a few updates to the previous list.
-Hopefully I wont make too much of a habit out of it.
+Hopefully I wont make too much of a habit out of it.- My Second Hat (I took it to the orphanage in Takeo and never saw it again)

 -My USB stick (Had all of my photos on it which was annouying, left it in the computer at the internet cafe in Takeo)